John-64/Blocky/README.md

 - Wallet Integration: MetaMask

 ## Installation 📦
-...
+1. Download the ZIP file.
+2. Extract it, then navigate to the frontend folder and install the dependencies:
+     ```bash
+    cd frontend
+    npm install
+3. Next, follow the Hardhat setup steps if you want to use the Hardhat blockchain.
+Otherwise, follow the Polygon setup instructions.

-## Usage with HardHat Blockchain 🔗
+## Usage with Hardhat Blockchain 🔗
 1. Compile the Smartcontract:
    ```bash
    npx hardhat compile